 Selecting the Right Size Rug for your Living Room

 Selecting the right rug size is simple when you know where to start.
 At Sandra Asdourian Interiors we begin with the floor plan.
-This will determine the size rug.
+Therefore, this will determine the size rug.
 In other words, measuring the space you’d like the rug to fit.
 As an example, pick a size that frames your furniture.

 Dining Rooms: Selecting the Right Rug Size